 Marjorie Merriweather Post was a premier client of fashion designer Oldric Royce from the 1940s until her death in 1973.

 Royce, a Prague native, fled the Nazis in 1939 and quickly established a custom fashion house in New York City.
 His relationship with Marjorie was one of both business and friendship.
-Ten dresses displayed in the Post bedroom suite from September 12 until January 2018 mark the publication of Oldřich Rosenbaum / Oldric Royce: A Life in Fashion from Prague to New York, with contributions by Howard Vincent Kurtz.
+Ten dresses displayed in the Post bedroom suite from September 12 until January 2018 mark the publication of Oldřich Rosenbaum / Oldric Royce: A Life in Fashion from Prague to New York, coauthored by Howard Vincent Kurtz.

 12:45-1:30 p.m.: Lecture